JackStouffer/C-Documentation-Generator/README.md

 # Doc Generator

-In my projects I wanted a way to generate a single markdown file for the library docs which is included and shipped with the library.
+In my projects I wanted a way to generate a single markdown file for all of the code in a library, which is checked into the repo and shipped with the library.
 C API doc generators are very complicated and hard to use.
 This is a single program which does exactly what I need.

-This command-line utility walks one or more C headers or source files, extracts their docstrings, and emits a single Markdown document summarizing the public API.
+This command-line utility walks one or more C headers or source files and extracts their docstrings.
 The output includes per-file sections, structured summaries for macros, types, and functions, and code snippets reproduced as fenced code blocks.